MaciekLesiczka/vectorseam/demo/docs/m1-spec.md

    files to expect where and roughly when, and the verification steps above including the duckdb sanity query and the pre-flight scan timing.
-3. A completed run on the local machine ending in `calibrations/superuser/latest.json` with `status: "ok"`.
+3. A completed run on the local machine ending in `calibrations/superuser/latest.json` with `status: "ok"` and a non-null, non-carried `effective` recommendation matching `recommended_ef`.

 ## Out of scope for M1

-- Dashboard of any kind (`watch -n 5 "jq '{status, recommended_ef, confidence, samples}' demo/data/store/calibrations/superuser/latest.json"` is the M1 dashboard).
+- Dashboard of any kind (`watch -n 5 "jq '{status, recommended_ef, confidence, effective, samples}' demo/data/store/calibrations/superuser/latest.json"` is the M1 dashboard).
 - API consuming `latest.json` / applying recommendations.
 - Adaptive sampling.
 - Second cohort, second corpus, hierarchical cohort names.